Our Core Values

 Doing the right thing means doing what you should even when you don’t feel like it or it’s hard.
 It means not quitting after a bad day.
 It means not becoming a selfish prima-donna after a good one.
 It means being an athlete (or anything) 24-7 not just when you’re surrounded by people who are watching.

-Smart decisions based on a Plan and Reality
+Make smart decisions based on a plan and reality.

 Making decisions based on goals and a plan means you focus on what matters.
 It means you keep things simple because you know what’s important to you.
 It means you understand that sometimes, simplicity requires ruthlessness.